alefore/edge/README.md

 then Enter, then edit the current value, and then press Enter.

-### 7.2.
-List of variables

-#### 7.2.1. `pts` (bool)

-If a command is forked that writes to this buffer, should it be run with its own pseudoterminal?

-Default: false.

-#### 7.2.2. `close_after_clean_exit` (bool)

-If this buffer is a command buffer (e.g. it was started with "af", as described in section 5.3), should the buffer be closed when the command exists with a successful status code?

-This can be used to fork commands that you expect to succeed and where you don't care for their output unless they fail.

-Default: false

-#### 7.2.3. `reload_after_exit` (bool)

-If this buffer is a command buffer (e.g. it was started with "af", as described in section 5.3), should the buffer be reloaded automatically when the command exits?

-When the buffer is reloaded, this variable is automatically set to the value of default_reload_after_exit (section 7.2.4).

-Default: false

-#### 7.2.4. `default_reload_after_exit` (bool)

-If this buffer is a command buffer (e.g. it was started with "af", as described in section 5.3), what should reload_after_exit (section 7.2.3) be set to as the buffer is reloaded?

-Default: false

-#### 7.2.5. `reload_on_enter` (bool)

-Should this buffer be reloaded automatically when visited?

-Default: false

 ## 8. Cursors

 One important feature of Edge is the support for multiple cursors.
 This allows